 Outside championship, Ludwig participated at 24 hours of Nurburgring with Phoenix Racing, sharing the #97 Audi with Markus Winkelhock, Marc Bronzel and Dennis Rostek.
 They finished third overall and the first in the SP9 GT3 class.

 In 2011, Ludwig stayed with Abt Sportsline in the ADAC GT Masters, sharing the #3 Audi R8 LMS with Christopher Mies.
 Their only victory was in the second round at Sachsenring.
-In the last two round, Ludwig was sharing the #4 Audi with Jens Klingmann, finishing fourth in the final championship standings.
+In the last two rounds, Ludwig was sharing the #4 Audi with Jens Klingmann, finishing fourth in the final championship standings.

 For the 2012 ADAC GT season, Ludwig joined Gemballa Racing to drive the #37 McLaren MP4-12C GT3 alongside Sascha Bert.
 After three rounds with McLaren, he moved to Prosperia uhc speed team for Nurburgring's round, driving Audi R8 LMS together with Christian Abt.
 It was his last race in that year's championship.
 Scoring no points in four races, Ludwig was out of classification.